lkodinsson/MARS/Core/PHB.md

 Use a wielded item with the parry feature to defend against an attack, adding its parry value to your deflection.
 If the incoming attack grazes against your deflection roll, it is considered a failure instead.

-#### Ready
+#### Ready an Action

 **Action Speed:** Standard

 Declare any standard, swift, or free action to use as a reaction given a specified trigger of your choice.

 For example: while standing at the end of a hallway, you can ready an attack action against any targets that come into view (such as from a room attached to that hallway).
 Readied actions are performed immediately, even if that means they might happen in the middle of, or before, another action.
+This can include spells, maneuvers, or any other special abilities.

 #### Rise From Prone